 Real-time Continuous Glucose Monitoring (CGM) is playing an increasing role in the management of Type 1 diabetes.
 Featuring an overview of how CGM works, and what people with diabetes need to know, as well as the AGP interpretation and case-based examples, this interactive workshop will explore how to best implement CGM in your busy real-world practice.

 |Workshop 2 – Carbohydrate Counting – Leanne Gregory

-Put yourself in your patients’ shoes.
+Put yourself in your clients’ shoes.
 Come along to this hands-on and practical, experiential discussion on real life carbohydrate counting strategies.
-The up-to-date recommendations you can advise and demonstrate to your patients.
-With the carb quantity determining the insulin dose in many patients these days, optimising this first step has a beneficial flow-on effect for diabetes management.
+The up-to-date recommendations you can advise and demonstrate to your clients.
+With the carb quantity determining the insulin dose in many clients these days, optimising this first step has a beneficial flow-on effect for diabetes management.

 |Workshop Registration||Workshop Registration|

 |3.30-4.30pm||Weight management: Dr Carol Huang – when medication doesn’t work: is VLED a valid therapeutic option for clients with suboptimally managed diabetes?

 There are a number of people with diabetes in the community with suboptimally managed type 2 diabetes and unhealthy weight.
 These clients are generally using multiple hypoglycaemic agents including large doses of insulin which can drive further weight gain.
 We present a case study of such a client managed with a very low energy diet (VLED) to break the cycle of insulin resistance, increasing medication dosage, weight gain and complications from suboptimal diabetes management from the perspectives of both health care workers and the client.
 The session will also discuss practical issues to implement and monitor VLED safely in clinical practice.